fte-team/fteqw/README.md

 Contributions and help is always welcomed.

-Some guidelines:
+### Guidelines:

 - Be kind and respectful
-- GPL2 licensed contributions are prefered, but plugins can be licensed different as long as the GPL isn't violated
+- GPL2 licensed contributions are preferred, but plugins can be licensed different as long as the GPL isn't violated
 - This codebase follows USA/EU/UK copyright laws
 - Always give credit from other codebases and make sure licenses are compatible
 - Test your changes and ensure nothing else has been broken (games/plugins/etc)